VanillaXM/Some-notes/README.md

 # Some-notes
  Just for some tests and fun.
  The second.
  Now, let's try again!
+ LOL!
+It's a new day!